top of page

 My family lives in Durham, NC.
 I am parent to two boys, now themselves navigating the challenges of adolescence.
 I understand the challenges that face parents who seek the best for their children while carrying the weight of what their future may hold.
 When I’m not working, you will probably find me reading a book, out on a run, advocating for strong public schools, or gathering people on my back porch in my own messy, complicated, and emergent life!

 I meet clients right where they are, with compassion, warmth, and a little bit of humor.
 I work to de-stigmatize seeking support for the challenges clients face.
 My goal is a collaborative relationship that allows you to recognize and build on your strengths towards healing.
-My approach to counseling is strengths-based, solution-focused, and primarily informed by CBT (Cognitive Behavioral Therapy), ACT (Acceptance and Commitment Therapy), and Mindful Self-Compassion.
+My approach to counseling is strengths-based, solution-focused, and primarily informed by ACT (Acceptance and Commitment Therapy), and Mindful Self-Compassion.
 I am always looking for creative ways to make connections with and for clients while remaining committed to applying evidence-based practices as you navigate significant life transitions, questions of meaning and identity, and the grief that inevitably comes when living through change and uncertainty.

 bottom of page